Forcrat: Automatic I/O API Translation from C to Rust via Origin and Capability Analysis: Evaluation

 \subsection{RQ2: Efficiency}

 We evaluate the efficiency of the proposed approach by measuring the time taken to analyze and transform each program.
 The experimental results show that our approach is highly efficient. \cref{fig:time} presents the origin and capability analysis time, error source analysis time, transformation time, and the total time, all relative to the Rust LOC.
 Even for the largest program, gsl-2.7.1 with 422k LOC, the entire process takes less than 14 seconds.
+Note that the time required to translate each benchmark program using C2Rust ranges from 0.6 to 295 seconds.
+On average, running the proposed method on C2Rust's output takes only 8.9\% of the time spent by C2Rust, demonstrating the efficiency of the proposed approach.

 The results provide empirical evidence that the proposed approach scales well to large programs in practice.
 Although the origin and capability analysis has cubic time complexity in theory, it exhibited nearly linear performance in our experiments.
 This is because real-world programs contain a relatively small number of stream-storing locations compared to their overall size.
 The majority of analysis time is spent collecting constraints by visiting each statement, rather than solving the constraints.
 To confirm this, we also measured the constraint-solving time and found that it completed in less than 5 milliseconds for each program.